wassname/awesome-rlhf/README.md

 - [RLHF](https://arxiv.org/pdf/2009.01325.pdf)
 - Chain of Hindsight https://arxiv.org/abs/2302.02676 the model it trained to rank it's own output, so it's kind of like diffusion, letting the model operate iterativly.
 - SFT - Supervised Fine Tuning this is normal fine tuning
+- [Pretraining Language Models with Human Preferences](https://arxiv.org/abs/2302.08582) [tweet](https://twitter.com/tomekkorbak/status/1628088313252052993?lang=en) You can (and should) do RL from human feedback during pretraining itself!
+In our new paper, we show how training w/ human preferences early on greatly reduces undesirable LM behaviors
 - HIR: [Hindsight Instruction Relabeling](https://twitter.com/tianjun_zhang/status/1628180891368570881) 💩 offline RL reinvented with extra steps
  FARL: SL
   Algorithm Distillation: classical control problems.
 Offline RL
+- Hindsight Instruction Relabeling (HIR), https://arxiv.org/abs/2302.05206 " outperforms the baseline algorithms and is comparable to or even surpasses supervised finetuning. "